idia640/presentations/week04/PITCHME.md

 Note:

-When you visualize an image, your eyes move a pattern that reflects that image (skip to min 6)
+When you visualize an image, your eyes move a pattern that reflects that image (skip to min 6 for 1-2 mins).

 ---